mikaelkaron/grunt-git-dist/README.md

 Type: `String`
 Default value: `undefined`

-A string value that is used select what dir to clone to.
+A string value that is used to select what dir to clone to.

+#### options.paths
+Type: `Array`
+Default value: `undefined`

+An array value that is used to select wich files to add.

 #### options.message
 Type: `String`